Temperature and Respiratory Emergency Department Visits: A Mediation Analysis with Ambient Ozone Exposure: Method

 \subsubsection{Mediator density}

-In standard nonparametric causal inference, one would nonparametrically estimate the mediator density, which requires conditional density estimation.
+In standard causal inference, one would nonparametrically estimate the mediator density conditional on $X$ and $\bm{C}$.
 However, because $M$ is continuous and $\bm{C}$ is multidimensional, direct estimation of this conditional density can be unstable due to the curse of dimensionality.
 At the same time, we would prefer to avoid imposing strong parametric assumptions on the relationship among $M, X,$ and $\bm{C}$.
 One approach that complements the quasi-Poisson log-linear outcome regression shifts the nuisance estimation burden from the conditional density to the conditional expectation $\EE[M\mid X=x, \bm{C}=\bm{c}]$, while still permitting estimation of \eqref{eq1}.
 To see why, we substitute \eqref{eq2} into \eqref{eq1} and assume that the conditional distribution of $M$ given $X$ and $\bm{C}$ is Gaussian with constant variance $\sigma^2$.
 Under this assumption, it follows that

-This new identification formula suggests that under our assumptions on the outcome regression, we can estimate $\EE[M\mid X, C]$ and $\sigma^2$ instead of the mediator density.
+This new identification formula suggests that under our assumptions on the outcome regression, we can estimate $\EE[M\mid X, C]$ and $\sigma^2$ in place of the mediator density.
 We propose two methods to do this.
 Our main method uses Bayesian additive regression trees \citep{RN27}, or BART, to capture nonlinear and non-additive relationships between the mediator $M$ and exposure $X$.
 BART is a Bayesian non-parametric approach that assumes

 using a sum of $G$ decision trees.
 Each $\mathcal{T}_g$ is composed of a tree structure that encodes binary splits of covariates and a set of terminal leaf node.
 Priors are designed to favor shallow trees and shrinkage across leaf nodes.
 We assumed the residual errors for $M$ to be Gaussian and included all confounders $\bm{C}$ used in the health model as covariates in BART.
-As a parametric alternative for comparison, we also fitted a linear model:
+As a parametric alternative for comparison, we also fitted a traditional additive spline model:

-The temperature effect $g(x,\bm{\beta_1})$ was modeled non-linearly using natural cubic splines with 6 degrees of freedom and $\bm{\beta_1}$ is the vector of basis coefficients.
+The temperature effect $g(x,\bm{\beta_1})$ was modeled nonlinearly using natural cubic splines with 6 degrees of freedom and $\bm{\beta_1}$ is the vector of basis coefficients.